 GST and the Margin Scheme: What Every Property Seller in Australia Should Know

-At Trinity Accounting Practice, we’ve helped countless clients in the construction, property development, and real estate sectors structure their sales properly under the GST regime.
-In this blog post, we explain the key features of the margin scheme, how it differs from normal GST calculations, methods used to calculate margins, and how to keep records that stand up to ATO scrutiny.
+At Trinity Accounting Practice, we have helped many clients in the construction, property development, and real estate sectors structure their sales properly under the GST regime.
+This blog explains the key features of the margin scheme, how it differs from normal GST calculations, the methods used to calculate margins, and how to keep records that stand up to scrutiny.

 Goods and Services Tax (GST) applies to many commercial property transactions in Australia.
-Residential property is generally input-taxed (meaning GST doesn’t apply and input tax credits can't be claimed), but new residential premises and commercial real estate are typically subject to GST.
+Residential property is generally input-taxed, meaning GST does not apply and input tax credits cannot be claimed.
+However, new residential premises and commercial real estate are typically subject to GST.

-If you're registered (or required to be registered) for GST and you’re selling property as part of a business, you may be required to include GST in the price of the sale.
-This is particularly true if you’re:
+If you are registered (or required to be registered) for GST and you are selling property as part of a business, you may be required to include GST in the price of the sale.
+This is particularly true if you are:

 Ordinarily, GST is calculated as 1/11th of the sale price.
-However, for eligible property sales, you might be able to use the margin scheme instead — which usually results in less GST payable.
+However, for eligible property sales, you may be able to use the margin scheme instead, which usually results in less GST payable.

 The margin scheme is a method used to calculate the GST payable on certain taxable property sales.
-Instead of paying GST on the full sale price, you only pay GST on the "margin" — the difference between the sale price and the original purchase price (or an alternative method depending on acquisition circumstances).
+Instead of paying GST on the full sale price, you only pay GST on the margin, which is the difference between the sale price and the original purchase price (or an alternative method depending on acquisition circumstances).

 However, this scheme is only available under specific conditions and must be properly documented in the contract of sale.
 Additionally, the margin scheme cannot be used for all property transactions.